 Q3: what is children’s perception on biodiversity after a visit to the Obô Giant Snail Center?

 Q4: what is the economic and nutritional importance of giant land snails in São Tomé Island?

 Q5: what is the origin of the Obô Giant Snail native population?
 What are the main threats to its survival?

-These and other research questions are answered through the work developed within the University of Lisbon, the University of São Tomé and Príncipe (PhD and MSc students) and in collaboration with independent researchers, local entities and NGOs.
+These and other research questions are answered through the work developed within the University of Lisbon, the University of São Tomé and Príncipe and in collaboration with independent researchers, local entities and NGOs.

 - Lisbon University – Snails, forest and people: ecology and conservation of terrestrial molluscs on a tropical island

 - Mohamed Bin Zayed Species Conservation Fund – Obô Snail project